 The logic of money is utility, but the logic of greed is money for power, prestige, and appetite.

-This is the logic that purposely breaks a person's glasses & then says, I will tell you what you see.
+This is the logic that purposely breaks a person’s glasses and then says, I will tell you what you see.

 The logic of materialism is the logic of moral obesity.